malconip/repo-mcp-server/README.md

 ```

 Claude will:
-1. Read the file locally
+1. Read the file locally with filesystem MCP
 2. Extract key information (resources, dependencies, etc.)
-3. Store in the remote knowledge base
+3. Store in the remote knowledge base using Streamable HTTP

 ### Searching Knowledge